LyfeOnEdge/3DStore/README.md

 custom-install-finalize installs a ticket, plus a seed if required.
 This is required for the title to appear and function.

 #### Features:
-- Download and install cias directly to the SD card
+- Download and install homebrew cias directly to the SD card
 - Tool to install local cias

 #### Requirements: